ma3uk/obs-qsv-onevpl/README.md

 **How to install:**

-Place the file obs-qsv11.dll to the OBS Studio installation folder *obs-studio directory*/obs-plugins/64bit with file replacement.
+Place the file obs-qsvonevpl.dll to the OBS Studio installation folder *obs-studio directory*/obs-plugins/64bit.
 Success!

 Place the file obs-qsv-test.exe in *obs-studio directory*/bin/64bit with file replacement.
 This is necessary to fix the definition of available codecs and dGPUs.